V is for Versatile: 3 New Ways to Hook Audiences with Vyond | REGISTER NOW

 Representation matters, even—if not especially—outside of entertainment.
 We all have a responsibility to include and amplify underrepresented perspectives in the content we produce, be it for training, recruitment, marketing, or something else altogether.

-Vyond Studio, our build-your-own animated video platform, comes packed with features that empower makers to create customized characters (even robots!).
+Vyond’s all-in-one AI video creation platform comes packed with features that empower makers to create customized characters (even robots!) in a variety of professional styles.
 While we’re proud of the platform’s growing capacity for representation, what matters most is how we use it.

 We heard of one Vyond maker, Kelsey Hoppe, who was tackling the issue of representation head-on with training videos tailored to non-Western contexts.
 To learn more, we hopped on a call with Kelsey to ask her about how she depicts diversity with safeguarding and risk management training videos created in Vyond.